Krisette23/Krisette23/README.md

 ---
 ----------------------------------------------------------------------
-⭐ *Thanks for stopping by — feel free to explore my projects or connect!*
+⭐ *Thanks for stopping by! feel free to explore my projects or connect!*